Alabama vs. Purdue College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 160.6

-Alabama has a 4-3-0 record against the spread so far this season compared to Purdue, who is 6-3-0 ATS.
-In terms of going over the point total, games involving the Crimson Tide are 5-2-0 and the Boilermakers are 6-3-0.
+Alabama has gone 4-3-0 against the spread, while Purdue's ATS record this season is 6-3-0.
+The Crimson Tide have a 5-2-0 record going over the point total, while games involving the Boilermakers have a record of 6-3-0 when it comes to hitting the over.

 Bet on this or any college basketball matchup at BetMGM